 Tool #2: Line Tester

 A line tester pretty much does what it’s named for.
-This device is used by a technician to check if a wire has any current running through it.
-It’s handy in case there happens to be a disruption and a technician has to figure out where in the network of wires and cables it is.
+This device is used by an electrical lighting technician to check if a wire has any current running through it.
+It’s handy in case there happens to be a disruption and an electrical lighting technician has to figure out where in the network of wires and cables it is.

 Tool #3: Circuit Tester